AndyWright360/Flora-and-Fauna/README.md

 ## **Welcome to Flora & Fauna: Organic Skincare** <!-- omit in toc -->

-Embued with the nourishment of nature, our mission at Flora & Fauna is to offer the finest organic ingredients across our entire product range.
+Imbued with the nourishment of nature, our mission at Flora & Fauna is to offer the finest organic ingredients across our entire product range.
 Our collection of serums, creams, and elixirs will transform your skincare routine into a botanical sanctuary.
 Explore our garden and discover the perfect blend of nature's best for your skin.

 This project was created as part of the Code Institute Level 5 Diploma in Web Application Development course.